 He wore the robe of verisimilitude.
 His deeds are indeed highly venerable from all places across the world.

-I entered the place, it was refreshing.
+I entered the place; it was refreshing.
 One could forget all the venial thoughts.
 Except for his room, all other rooms were accessible.
-Although, one could get a glance of how his room looked like.
+Although, one could get a glance at how his room looked like.

-And after this, I could see the sad sight of River Sabramati.
+And after this, I could see the sad sight of River Sabarmati.
 It was polluted and dry.
 Thankfully, Government is restoring the river through one of its projects.

-In a way, whenever I behave in a waggish manner, never I realized what went before me.
-Did people of my age at that time enjoyed similar privileges?
+In a way, whenever I behave devilishly, I never realized what went before me.
+Did people of my age at that time enjoy similar privileges?

-The point is its not comparing our lives with that of our ancestors.
+The point is it’s not comparing our lives with that of our ancestors.
 It is all about learning and being progressive.
-Like we progressed from monkeys to humans, our thoughts must progress.
-It is all about creating better positions for the coming generations rather than concentrating on trifling issues.
+Like we progressed from monkeys to humans, our thoughts must advance.
+It is all about creating better positions for the coming generations rather than concentrating on minor issues.

-I know our tyranny might not help us in progressing.
-But doesn’t the situation arise once again what our ancestors faced.
+I know our tyranny might not help us in progress.
+But doesn’t the situation arise once again what our ancestors faced?

-Sometimes we do dream to have many things.
+Sometimes we do dream of having many things.
 It is all about transmuting our dreams into actualities.
-The challenges faced in realizing our dreams are what we call the driving forces of Life.
-One could be a hero like Gandhi, Bose etc bowled by their talisman qualities.
+The challenges faced in realizing our dreams are what we call the driving forces of life.
+One could be a hero like Gandhi, Bose, etc., bowled by their talisman qualities.

 The way our mind progresses, the problems would have reached another level as well.
 As proportionately, we are all in the same league as our ancestors were.

-In a way, it is tantamount with the lives we live with the ways our forefathers lived.
+In a way, it is equivalent to the lives we live with the ways our forefathers lived.
 I know it has changed a lot.
 But, change is the only constant thing in this world.

 It is not just to remember them on particular days being allotted as National Holidays.

-The way they thought about us being in good positions, it would be better if we do the same by thinking of our country’s future.
+The way they thought about us being in the right positions would be better if we do the same by thinking of our country’s future.
 Oh yes, there would be a Gandhi, Bose coming out again.
-It is likely to be a combination of many qualities than those reminiscent of Gandhi alone or in particular any other person alone.
+It is likely to be a combination of many qualities than those reminiscent of Gandhi alone or, in particular, any other person alone.